Arranmore: Infrastructure and economy

 A co-working facility was opened in 2019 in partnership with 3 Ireland, providing high-speed internet access which the island did not previously have.
 3 have produced a major marketing campaign "The Island" based on this.

+Fibre to the home broadband connections have been available via National Broadband Ireland operators since September 2025.

-The island has a purpose-built An Post post office.
+The island has an An Post post office.
 Despite the population falling below the 500 level which An Post's 2018 review required, all island post offices have been retained.

 Emergency Services

 The island has had a based fire engine since the 1980s.
 A new fire station was built and supplied with a purpose-built fire engine designed for smaller roads in 2005, but has since been deemed sub-standard with a modern station required.

 The Royal National Lifeboat Institution (RNLI) station on the island is equipped with the largest class of vessel the service has, a Severn class lifeboat.
-There has been an RNLI presence on the island since 1883, with the station having moved from Aphort to Leabgarrow and most recently to a purpose-built station at Poolawaddy in 1997.
+There has been an RNLI presence on the island since 1883, with the station having moved from Aphort to Leabgarrow and most recently to a purpose-built station at Poolawaddy in 1997, which itself was replaced completely with a more modern structure in 2024..

 The crews of the station have been involved in some major rescues over the years, including that of the SS Stolwijk, for which the crew received medals from both the RNLI and the Dutch state.
 A monument to this rescue was unveiled in 2017.

 A helipad was constructed in Aphort in the early 2000s which can land a Sikorsky S-92 aircraft as used by the Irish Coast Guard.

 A HSE and previously North Western Health Board ambulance has been based at Arranmore Health Centre for a similar length of time; but has frequently been inoperable.
 Second-hand vehicles were cascaded to the Health Centre in 2009 and again in 2015 to restore service.
 Patients are transferred to either the RNLI Lifeboat or Irish Coast Guard helicopter at Leabgarrow or Aphort as required; or can be brought by ferry in non-urgent cases.